The Best Ski Resorts for Eating Out in British Columbia

 Sun Peaks offers an impressive food scene that consistently delights our users.
 The village provides plenty of options, from quick bites to full dining experiences.
 One Snomad community member recommends checking out Mountain High Pizza and Joe's Poutine, while others rave about the cinnamon buns and poutine at Sunburst Lodge.
 The Rocky Mountain Chocolate Shop gets special mentions too.
 From grabbing a coffee mid-ski to enjoying après spots like Bottoms at the base of the lifts or the more relaxed Cahilty Creek, the resort caters to all tastes.
 Several reviewers mention that you'll find everything you need without leaving the village.

-#3 Whitewater Ski Resort - Eating Out Rating
+#3 Revelstoke - Eating Out Rating